cannandev/plain-ole-jekyll-blog/topics.md

 * Content managers are users too!
 * Introducting the _Lead the Way_ series for product managers
 * Show, don't tell...sometimes
+* Should you move to Federalist?
+* Implementing i18n on NetlifyCMS